Join us for an adventure in flavor!

 Some on-the-vine tomatoes on a wooden platform.

-• Tomatoes – We are using on-the vine tomatoes today.
+• Tomatoes – I am using on-the vine tomatoes today.
 Roma or plum work great too.

 • Onion – Just a little.